CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/20-credential-provider.md

 ## Provider objects

-The Credential Provider is managing `Credential` objects.
-For more information, refer to [`Credential Component`](../../concept-design/core-components/credential).
+[`Credential`](../../concept-design/core-components/credential) objects are managed in the platform through the Credential Provider implementation.

 ## Processes